Maine School Counselor Certification

 Initial Maine School Counselor Certification

-To apply for the five (5) year Professional Certificate in School Counseling, you must meet the following requirements:
+To apply for the five-year Professional Certificate in School Counseling, here’s what you’ll need to complete:

 Step 1: Education Requirements

-• Earn a master’s degree from an accredited college or university, such as programs from the following schools:
+• Earn a master’s degree in school counseling from an accredited college or university.y

-• Submit a formal recommendation for a school counselor certificate from a college/university approved to prepare school counselors.
-For more information about approved programs, visit the CACREP website
+• Submit a formal recommendation for a school counselor certificate from a college or university approved to prepare school counselors.
+For information about approved programs, visit the CACREP website.

 • Complete an in-service program or coursework in inclusion teaching